Geonu-AI/DRI-SEM-Image-Analyzer/README.md

 ## Getting Started

 Please run ‘**App.py**’ at the interpreter of python 3 including necessary modules.
 As a dry run, ‘DRI_Image_1.jpg’, ‘DRI_Image_2.jpg’, and ‘DRI_Image_3.jpg’ are attached.
 Please open these files to operate calculations.
 Open this file first, then use GUI buttons as follows: [image filtering], [calculate porosity], [calculate portion of iron], [calculate portion of iron oxide], [calculate portion of gangue], and [calculate strength].

+## Acknowledged

+I would like to acknowledge the use of the Materials Characterization Facility at Carnegie Mellon University under grant # MCF-677785.